Death Duel of Kung Fu

-Death Duel of Kung Fu is 1979 martial art movie, directed by William Cheung Ki and starring John Liu, Don Wong Tao and Eagle Han-ying.
+Death Duel of Kung Fu is 1979 Hong Kong martial art movie, directed by William Cheung Ki and starring John Liu, Don Wong Tao and Eagle Han-ying.
 It is also known as Showdown of the Master Warriors and Return of the Secret Rivals as an alternate title.
 With in say, the movie has no relationship with the Secret Rivals trilogy but most of the filming locations took places in South Korea although the story is set in China, which makes the result that it makes a similar storyline as Secret Rivals.
 It is also Eagle Han-ying`s first Hong Kong movie debut.

 Plot

 It opens with the top fighter and general Sun Chin Qwei (Don Wong) kills marshall Tao and heads to the Taiwan to join the army however it is later pursued by the lord To Ko Lam (Eagle Han).
 Qwei escapes and along the way he fell in love with the Japanese girl Keigi who is actually a descent of To Ko Lam but later fall in love with Qwei.
 Meanwhile, northern kick boxing champion Sun Hsun (John Liu) is giving an Sun Chin Qwei a hard time but later they join forces together to defeat To Ko Lam.